SpikeInterface/spikeinterface/doc/module_sorting_components.rst

                                               margin_um=5,
                                               method='decentralized_registration',
                                               method_kwargs={},
-                                              non_rigid_kwargs={
-                                                  'bin_step_um': 50},
+                                              non_rigid_kwargs={'bin_step_um': 50},
                                               output_extra_check=True,
                                               progress_bar=True,
                                               verbose=True)

-In this example, because it is a non rigid estimation, :code:`motion` is a 2d array (num_time_bin, num_spatial_bin)
+In this example, because it is a non-rigid estimation, :code:`motion` is a 2d array (num_time_bins, num_spatial_bins).

 Motion correction
 -----------------

-The estimated motion can be used to correct the motion, aka drift correction.
+The estimated motion can be used to correct the motion, in other words, for drift correction.
-One possible way is to make a interpolation sample by sample to compensate the motion.
+One possible way is to make an interpolation sample-by-sample to compensate for the motion.
-The :code:`CorrectMotionRecording` is a preprocessing doing this.
+The :code:`CorrectMotionRecording` is a preprocessing step doing this.
-This preprocessing is lazy in a sens that the inperpolation is done the fly but the class needed as input the "motion vector".
-So it need a long computation before (pead detection, localization and motion estimation)
+This preprocessing is *lazy*, so that inperpolation is done the on-the-fly.
+However, the class needs the "motion vector" as input, which requires a relatively long computation (peak detection, localization and motion estimation).

-Here a small example the depend on "Motion estimation"
+Here is a short example the depends on the output of "Motion estimation":

 .. code-block:: python